robfatland/nexus/data/api.md

     - This is naively run once per measurement
 - Build a serverless function with a simple API for access to the data
     - The API has a URL and one or more *routes* as above
+    - Test the API running on the Azure VM using a browser running on the Azure VM
+    - Publish the API to the Azure cloud: It now has an open/public URL
-    - Test the API using a Client running on a handy laptop
+    - Test the API on the Azure cloud using a Python Client running on a handy laptop
-    - The Client could also be tested from the cloud VM
+        - Option: This tester Python Client can just as easily be run from the Azure VM
     - Authentication and use
         - At this point the API calls do not use authentication keys
         - As such the API is considered to be *anonymous*